Malibu High School: Performing arts

 Malibu High School has won several awards in instrumental and choral music.
 In 2011, all four MHS choirs received "Superior" ratings (the highest rating possible).
 In March 2014, the Malibu High School chorale choir performed at Carnegie Hall in New York.
 In the summer of 2016, the MHS Orchestra performed at Carnegie Hall.

 Publications

-The school's monthly newspaper monthly newspaper is known as The Current, and the yearbook is called Aquarius.
+The school's monthly newspaper is known as The Current, and the yearbook is called Aquarius.
 The Inkblot, a literary magazine, was added in 2008, showcasing student stories, poetry, cartoons, and illustrations; it was relaunched in 2016 as The Undertow.

-Zuma Project

-During the school's first several years in existence, MHS students who took tenth-grade Biology or the Honors Marine Biology elective course participated in a year-long field ecology study known as The Zuma Project.
-Taking advantage of the school's proximity to the Pacific Ocean, the program had students collect oceanographic and biological data as well as plankton samples every week during the academic year.
-The research program has been copied and used by other schools as part of the UCLA OceanGLOBE program.
-The project has since been discontinued.

 Athletics

 Malibu High School athletic teams are nicknamed the Sharks, and the mascot, a grinning Mako shark, was designed by an art student in the first graduating class of 1996.
 The school is a charter member of the Citrus Coast League, a conference within the CIF Southern Section that was established in 2018.
 Prior to that, Malibu was part of the Tri-County Athletic Association.
 A study published in 2007 by the MHS Site Governance Council reported that 75% of all honors and AP enrolled students participate in the school's sports programs.

 In 2019, the school switched its 11-man football program to an eight-man format.
 As a result, the school no longer competes in the Citrus Coast League in that sport.